Toppenn/Dark-Vessel-Inspection-Triage/README.md

 # Dark Vessel Inspection Triage

+**Decision support for fisheries inspection, on open models.**

 **NVIDIA Open Models Codefest 2026 — team submission**

 [![checks](https://github.com/Toppenn/Dark-Vessel-Inspection-Triage/actions/workflows/checks.yml/badge.svg)](https://github.com/Toppenn/Dark-Vessel-Inspection-Triage/actions/workflows/checks.yml)

-An agentic decision-support system that turns open satellite radar detections into prioritised, explainable inspection briefs for European fisheries control authorities.
+An agentic decision-support system that turns open satellite radar detections into prioritised, explainable inspection briefs for European fisheries control authorities — with every figure computed by deterministic code, the prose written by open models, and a validator that withholds the report when the writing does not match the facts.

 ---